-ARTICLE 15: SAFETY STRUCTURES
+ARTICLE 15: CAR CONSTRUCTION

-- 15.1 Materials used for car construction: - 15.1.1 The use of magnesium sheet less than 3mm thick is forbidden. - 15.1.2 The use of titanium and ceramic materials is forbidden.
-Ceramic Materials (e.g. Al2O3, SiC, B4C, Ti5Si3, SiO2, Si3N4) These are inorganic, non metallic solids. - 15.1.3 No parts of the car may be made from metallic materials with a beryllium content greater than 3%m/m. - 15.1.4 Within composite structures, the strain-to-failure of any fibrous reinforcing material must not be less than 1.5%. - 15.1.5 The use of carbon or aramid fibre reinforcing materials in composite structures is forbidden except in the survival cell, frontal impact absorbing structure, rear impact absorbing structure, roll over structures, non-structural components on the engine, bodywork more than 280mm forward the front wheel centre line and bodywork more than 200mm behind the rear wheel centre line.
+15.1 Materials used for car construction :

+- 15.1.1 The use of magnesium sheet less than 3mm thick is forbidden. - 15.1.2 The use of titanium and ceramic materials is forbidden.
+Ceramic Materials (e.g. Al_2O_3 , SiC, B_4C , Ti_5Si_3 , SiO_2 , Si_3N_4) These are inorganic, non metallic solids. - 15.1.3 No parts of the car may be made from metallic materials with a beryllium content greater than 3%m/m. - 15.1.4 Within composite structures, the strain-to-failure of any fibrous reinforcing material must not be less than 1.5%. - 15.1.5 The use of carbon or aramid fibre reinforcing materials in composite structures is forbidden except in the survival cell, frontal impact absorbing structure, rear impact absorbing structure, roll over structures, bodywork more than 280mm forward the front wheel centre line and bodywork more than 200mm behind the rear wheel centre line.